 Numerous creeks line the bay, we spent the afternoon at Kotor Beach accessible by foot from the old town.
 The water is clear and refreshing, with the beautiful mountains of the Kotor fjord in the background.
 Sunbeds and umbrellas are available for 5€.

-➡️ Apartment in Kotor: Apartment Magic Sea View, the flat is fully equipped and very clean with an incredible terrace offering a view of the splendid bay of Kotor.
-It is located a few minutes from the old town and close to a beautiful cove.
+➡️Hébergement in Kotor: Apartment Magic Sea View, the apartment is fully equipped and very clean with an incredible terrace overlooking the splendid bay of Kotor.
+It is located a few minutes from the old town and near a beautiful cove.
 We loved our stay, we should have stayed an extra night to fully enjoy the place and the accommodation.
 Free secure parking on site.

-➡️ Explore the bay of Kotor by boat: if you want a different view of the bay and its cliffs, don’t hesitate to book a boat tour of about 3 hours which will show you several caves in the surroundings and then you can swim away from the crowd.
+➡️ Explore the Bay of Kotor by boat: if you’d like a different view of the bay and its cliffs, why not book a boat tour lasting around 3 hours, which will take you to several caves in the vicinity and then take a swim away from the crowds.

 Day 6 – Kotor -> Durmitor National Park